ipfs-inactive/blog/content/post/73-putting-npm-on-ipfs-part-1.md

 ### 📝 Module metadata

 Each module has a set of metadata that describes the versions that are available, along with the tarballs that make up the release.
-It is a JSON document that we store in the [MFS](https://docs.ipfs.io/guides/concepts/mfs/) under the directory `/npm-registry`, so, for example for the module [`ipfs`](https://www.npmjs.com/package/ipfs):
+It is a JSON document that we store in the [MFS](https://docs.ipfs.io/guides/concepts/mfs/) under the directory `/npm-registry`, so the module [`ipfs`](https://www.npmjs.com/package/ipfs), for example, would look like:

 ```console
 $ jsipfs files read /npm-registry/ipfs
 {"_id":"ipfs","_rev":"122-28686ac76345db3f398b88ae73346a15","name":"ipfs","description":"JavaScript implementation of the IPFS specification","di...
 ```

-The metadata for a [module on registry.js.ipfs.io](https://registry.js.ipfs.io/ipfs) is identical to that [on the public registry](https://registry.npmjs.org/ipfs), the difference is that we store CIDs and the original download location:
+The metadata for a [module on registry.js.ipfs.io](https://registry.js.ipfs.io/ipfs) is almost identical to that [on the public registry](https://registry.npmjs.org/ipfs), the only difference is that we store CIDs and the original download location:

 ```javascript
 {